395t/review-assignments/_summaries/rogers2020a_2.md

 - BERT embeddings form more of a "cone" shape in vector space, which is less favored for static word embeddings

 ### Attention Heads
+- Some heads seem to specialize in certain types of linguistic functions
+- Cannot reconstruct a syntactic tree from a single head, but some heads contain fruitful information (e.g. perform coreference resolution)

 ### Layers
 - While lower layers have information about word order, higher layers obtain a more hierarchical sentence representation